An Introduction to Food Safety Standards 2024

 Typically, food safety standards cover all aspects of food production, from harvesting ingredients and materials and processing to packaging and distribution.
 That way, customers and workers are provided with comprehensive protections and controls to prevent the risks of preparing and manufacturing food products.

 That said, food safety standards are varied.
-There are international standards such as those from the World Health Organization (WHO) and the Global Food Safety Initiative (GFSI), though there are also local standards that may be unique to your location.
+There are international standards, such as those from the World Health Organization (WHO) and the Global Food Safety Initiative (GFSI), and local standards that may be unique to your location.
 Therefore, reading up on local and international standards before beginning operations is important.

 FOOD SAFETY STANDARDS